-On February 13, 2012 the Company announced results from the 2011 Hen and Art-DL sampling.
-In total, 708 soil, 20 stream sediment (silt) and 21 rock samples were collected.
+Chalcopyrite and molybdenite (copper, molybdenum sulphides) were located in a previously underexplored area of the property south of the gold zones.
 Rock samples contain from less than 0.01 gram per tonne gold to 1.04 grams per tonne gold, less than 0.01 g/t silver to 17.7 g/t silver and 2.8 parts per million copper to 1,300 parts per million copper.
 Soil samples returned values from trace to 0.10 g/t gold, 2.1 g/t silver, 480 ppm copper, 16.9 ppm molybdenum and 627 ppm zinc.
-Silt samples returned from trace to 0.03 g/t gold, 0.60 g/t silver, 193 ppm copper, 11.6 ppm molybdenum and 180 ppm zinc.
 These results are thought to indicate potential for porphyry copper type mineralization and in part may explain the gold bearing skarn mineralization of the adjacent Hen, Dyke and Ledge zones.
 Exploration to date has developed several targets that are thought to warrant drilling.